Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

 The word \"spice\" invokes the SPICE interpreting program (providing that the SPICE software has been installed on the computer!), the \"\<\" symbol redirects the contents of the source file to the SPICE interpreter, and `example.cir` is the name of the source file for this circuit example.
 The file extension \"`.cir`\" is not mandatory; I have seen \"`.inp`\" (for \"input\") and just plain \"`.txt`\" work well, too.
 It will even work when the netlist file has no extension.
-SPICE doesn\'t care what you name it, so long as it has a name compatible with the filesystem of your computer (for old MS-DOS machines, for example, the filename must be no more than 8 characters in length, with a 3 character extension, and no spaces or other non-alphanumerical characters).
+SPICE doesn't care what you name it, so long as it has a name compatible with the filesystem of your computer (for old MS-DOS machines, for example, the filename must be no more than 8 characters in length, with a 3 character extension, and no spaces or other non-alphanumerical characters).

-When this command is typed in, SPICE will read the contents of the `example.cir` file, analyze the circuit specified by that file, and send a text report to the computer terminal\'s standard output (usually the screen, where you can see it scroll by).
+When this command is typed in, SPICE will read the contents of the `example.cir` file, analyze the circuit specified by that file, and send a text report to the computer terminal's standard output (usually the screen, where you can see it scroll by).
 A typical SPICE output is several screens worth of information, so you might want to look it over with a slight modification of the command:

 \